aws/aws-eks-best-practices/content/security/docs/pods.md

 # Pod Security

 Pods have a variety of different settings that can strengthen or weaken your overall security posture.
+As a Kubernetes practitioner your chief concern should be preventing a process that’s running in a container from escaping the isolation boundaries of container runtime and gaining access to the underlying host.

+### Linux Capabilities

-As a Kubernetes practitioner your chief concern should be preventing a process that’s running in a container from escaping the isolation boundaries of Docker and gaining access to the underlying host.
-The reason for this is twofold.
-First, the processes that run within a container run under the context of the \[Linux\] root user by default.
-Although the actions of root within a container are partially constrained by the set of Linux capabilities that Docker assigns to the containers, these default privileges could allow an attacker to escalate their privileges and/or gain access to sensitive information bound to the host, including Secrets and ConfigMaps.
-Below is a list of the default capabilities assigned to Docker containers.
+The processes that run within a container run under the context of the \[Linux\] root user by default.
+Although the actions of root within a container are partially constrained by the set of Linux capabilities that the container runtime assigns to the containers, these default privileges could allow an attacker to escalate their privileges and/or gain access to sensitive information bound to the host, including Secrets and ConfigMaps.
+Below is a list of the default capabilities assigned to containers.
 For additional information about each capability, see [http://man7.org/linux/man-pages/man7/capabilities.7.html](http://man7.org/linux/man-pages/man7/capabilities.7.html).

-`CAP_CHOWN, CAP_DAC_OVERRIDE, CAP_FOWNER, CAP_FSETID, CAP_KILL, CAP_SETGID, CAP_SETUID, CAP_SETPCAP, CAP_NET_BIND_SERVICE, CAP_NET_RAW, CAP_SYS_CHROOT, CAP_MKNOD, CAP_AUDIT_WRITE, CAP_SETFCAP`
+`CAP_AUDIT_WRITE, CAP_CHOWN, CAP_DAC_OVERRIDE, CAP_FOWNER, CAP_FSETID, CAP_KILL, CAP_MKNOD, CAP_NET_BIND_SERVICE, CAP_NET_RAW, CAP_SETGID, CAP_SETUID, CAP_SETFCAP, CAP_SETPCAP, CAP_SYS_CHROOT`

 !!! info
-    EC2 and Fargate pods are assigned the aforementioned capabilites by default.
+    EC2 and Fargate pods are assigned the aforementioned capabilities by default.
 Additionally, Linux capabilities can only be dropped from Fargate pods.

-Pods that are run as privileged, inherit _all_ of the Linux capabilities associated with root on the host and should be avoided if possible.
+Pods that are run as privileged, inherit _all_ of the Linux capabilities associated with root on the host.
+This should be avoided if possible.

+### Node Authorization
-Second, all Kubernetes worker nodes use an authorization mode called the node authorizer.
-The node authorizer authorizes all API requests that originate from the kubelet and allows nodes to perform the following actions:
+All Kubernetes worker nodes use an authorization mode called [Node Authorization](https://kubernetes.io/docs/reference/access-authn-authz/node/).
+Node Authorization authorizes all API requests that originate from the kubelet and allows nodes to perform the following actions:

 Read operations: